Dhruvdxt/aimple-ai/README.md

 git push -u origin main

 # Command to freeze all requirements
-Note: Run this command in root dir aimple-ai pip freeze > requirements.txt
+NOTE: Run this command in root dir aimple-ai
+Run: pip freeze > requirements.txt

+# Command to run the server
+NOTE: Before running the server, make sure that your localhost MySQL server is running and that a database is created with the name "aimple_ai_db".
+You can create database using MySQL Workbench application

+Run: uvicorn server.main:app --reload